gal2304/gal2304/README.md

 ## 🎓 About Me:

-I am a first-year Computer Science student at the College of Management, passionate about exploring the realms of coding, machine learning, and building robust applications.
+I am a first-year Computer Science student at the College Of Management, passionate about exploring the realms of coding, machine learning, and building robust applications.

 ---